radford-nguyen/homepage/_posts/musings/2009-01-11-i-accidentally-the-whole-universe.md

 "OOF," I seemed to say as I stubbed my toe on the corner of the bed, "sonofabitchialwaysdothat!"
-I tossed the journal aside and moved around the room in slow motion in a vain attempt to ease the pain.
-Vain attempt to ease the pain?
-My thoughts immediately turned to my former love interest... :) hah, always good for a laugh.
+I tossed the journal aside and moved around the room in slow motion in a futile attempt to ease the pain.
+Futile attempt to ease the pain?
+My thoughts immediately turned to my former love interest... "fuck off" lol.
 Then, in that brief moment of levity and for no reason at all, I thought of the Stay Puft Marshmallow Man.
 "Oh fuc...."

 Darkness.
 Silence.
 Nothingness.
 Way to unmake all of existence, dumbass.
 Wait a